tcox8/OSD-Reporting/README.md

 # New in Version 2.0
-Reworked script to be considerably more dynamic.
+Reworked script to be considerably more dynamic.</br>
-Added TSAdvertisementID as a variable for easier editing by end user.
+Added TSAdvertisementID as a variable for easier editing by end user.</br>
-Added use of ConfigMgr module for importing TS and Driver steps for dynamic building of HTML.
+Added use of ConfigMgr module for importing TS and Driver steps for dynamic building of HTML.</br>
-Grouped Driver steps together and put them as one step (this keeps the horizontal table size down).
+Grouped Driver steps together and put them as one step (this keeps the horizontal table size down).</br>
 Added processing of skipped steps (when conditions are not met on TS Step).
-Hovering over the grey checkmark gives more detail.
+Hovering over the grey checkmark gives more detail.</br>
-Now results sort with newest computers at top.
+Now results sort with newest computers at top.</br>

 </br>
 </br>